headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250528_conservative.md

 ### 6.3 Media & Political Discourse

-An undercover Project Veritas video allegedly shows DNC Vice Chair David Hogg stating that Jill Biden's Chief of Staff was running the Biden White House [1, 2].
+An undercover Project Veritas video allegedly shows gun control activist and "DNC Vice Chair" David Hogg stating that Jill Biden's Chief of Staff was running the Biden White House [1, 2].
 Additionally, Bill Maher has called out liberals for backing Hamas despite the terror group's extremist views [3].
 There are also reports that France is experiencing a rise in anti-Christian sentiment—and violence [4]—with a poll indicating that 80% of French women support army intervention to protect them from migrant criminals [5].

 [1] DNC Vice Chair David Hogg admits in Project Veritas undercover video that Jill Biden's Chief of Staff was operating Biden White House, https://x.com/tpantheman/status/1927787239125188790?s=46
 [2] "David Hogg says Jill Biden's Chief of Staff Anthony Bernal secretly ran the Biden White House in bombshell footage filmed by Project Veritas."
 (X/@CollinRugg), https://x.com/CollinRugg/status/1927765648924369061